-- Attendance is mandatory for all students, starting with the first day of classes.
-Students who have problems with class attendance or punctuality should think twice before enrolling in this course. - Active and informed participation in classroom discussions is expected from all students.
-In order to facilitate that, students are expected to read the assigned readings before coming to class. - Absences from class will have adverse effect on the final grade.
-After missing two (2) hours of instruction (unexcused)-comparable to missing two of the weekly classes-each subsequent unexcused hour will lead to an automatic 1% reduction of the final grade. - Students who miss nine (9) hours of instruction (unexcused) will automatically receive a failing grade. - Coming late, leaving early, being inattentive, and other forms of disruptive behavior can be counted as unexcused absences.
-For more on the university's attendance policies, see the Undergraduate Catalog. - Valid excuses for missed classes must be submitted in writing and in a timely manner, along with pertinent documentation (such as note from a doctor).
-Written excuses for planned absences participation in athletic meetings or religious observances, for example-must be submitted in advance. - Student with an exceptional participation performance may be awarded up to 3 bonus points (3% of the final grade).
-This bonus is entirely based on the instructor's discretion, and the final assessment will take into account both the quantity and quality of individual student's participation in classroom discussions, as well as all other elements of coursework.
+- Attendance is expected of all students, starting with the first day of classes.
+Students who have problems with class attendance or punctuality should think twice before enrolling in this course.
+(For more on the university's attendance policies, see the Undergraduate Catalog). - Students are advised to take extensive notes in class, and to use them prudently in their preparation for the exams.
+The exams are primarily be based on the lectures, along with the readings. - Student with exceptional participation performance may be awarded up to 3 bonus points (3% of the final grade).
+This bonus is entirely based on the instructor's discretion, and the final assessment will take into account both the quantity and quality of student's participation in classroom discussions, as well as other elements of coursework.